-Serge is a former senior executive in the Public Service of Canada.
-He last served as Deputy Clerk of the Privy Council and Deputy Minister of Intergovernmental Affairs, supporting the Prime Minister, Cabinet, and the Clerk in the development and implementation of public policy, the conduct of federal-provincial-territorial relations, and the stewardship of the Public Service of Canada.
+Serge served in 2016-17 as Deputy Clerk of the Privy Council and Deputy Minister of Intergovernmental Affairs.
+In this role, he supported the Prime Minister, Cabinet and the Clerk of the Privy Council in the development and implementation of public policy, the conduct of federal-provincial-territorial relations and the stewardship of the Public Service of Canada.

-Prior to joining the Privy Council Office, Serge served as Executive Director for Canada, Ireland and the Caribbean in the International Monetary Fund (IMF), representing this constituency on the Executive Board of the institution.
+From 2014 to 2016, Serge served as Executive Director for Canada, Ireland and the Caribbean in the International Monetary Fund (IMF), representing this constituency on the 24-member Executive Board of the institution.

 From October 2010 to June 2014, Serge was Deputy Minister, Natural Resources Canada (NRCan), overseeing federal responsibilities for energy, mining, forestry and earth sciences and leading a 4000-employee, science-based organization.
 In this capacity, he chaired the deputy minister committee coordinating the development and application of federal regulation applying to major natural resources projects in Canada.